-This store have so many variations of seeds, nuts and dried fruit, so it may be difficult to choose just one kind… Some of their specialities are caramelized nut butter, dried mango, chocolate strawberries, dried mulberry, yoghurt cashew, banana chips with chocolate, caramel almonds and much much more.
-However, the service that the owners gives is really nice.
+This store has so many variations of seeds, nuts and dried fruit, so it may be difficult to choose just one kind… Some of their specialties are caramelized nut butter, dried mango, chocolate strawberries, dried mulberry, yogurt cashew, banana chips with chocolate, caramel almonds and much much more.
+However, the service that the owners give is really nice.
 They let you actually taste and try nuts that you don’t know the taste of.
-In fact when you just stand there, the lady behind of the counter kindly comes to you and gives you the possibility to try variants that you are uncertain about.
+In fact, when you just stand there, the lady behind the counter kindly comes to you and gives you the possibility to try variants that you are uncertain about.
 That is a service which we have only seen at some few several food events.
 So if you love nuts or dried fruit.
 Then Nøtteblanderen is the special nuts store that you should try out.

 When we did our review of this store, we bought pretty many nuts and dried food for 300 NOK.
 So, the prices are affordable.
-We think that the reason for this is that is that this store is located on the Grønland area and because of it can sell products cheaper.
-In fact almost all of the stores in Oslo that is in the Grønland and Tøyen area are more affordable and cheaper.
+We think that the reason for this is that this store is located in the Grønland area and because of it can sell products cheaper.
+In fact, almost all of the stores in Oslo that is in the Grønland and Tøyen area are more affordable and cheaper.
 Lots of foreigners have opened their own local stores, making this area a cheaper place as the competition here is bigger than in other parts of Oslo.